Orchestration Overview

 Start with one agent

 Before reaching for an orchestrator, ask whether a single Agent node with the right tools can do the job.
-The ReAct loop already handles dynamic planning — the agent decides which tool to call next based on what it has learned so far — and you can attach other agents as sub-agents to delegate specialized work without any orchestrator at all (see Sub-agents and delegation).
+The reasoning loop already handles dynamic planning — the agent decides which tool to call next based on what it has learned so far — and you can attach other agents as sub-agents to delegate specialized work without any orchestrator at all (see Sub-agents and delegation).

 Move to an orchestrator when you need things a single loop can't give you: